Storno00/contact-app/README.md

 # Contact App 📝

-This is a project created for uxstudio's Full-Stack Developer Challenge
+This is a simple contact app where you can store your contact data: email, phone number, and profile picture

 ## Run application with yarn 💻
 1. Install [node](https://nodejs.org/en/download/) on your system